-Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, Catherine Faragher, George Ludcke, Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence Tolg, and Alvin Witt.
+Directors elected were: Russell Bennett, Kenneth Avery, Elizabeth Carpenter, Miss Marion Cross, Martha Crone, Whitney Eastman, Catherine Faragher, Mrs. George (Jessie) Ludcke Sr., Walter Lehnert, Alice Martin, Leonard Odell, Elizabeth Reed, Leonard Ramberg, Carl Rawson, Mary Simmons, Hazel Solhaug, Mrs. Clarence (Ebba) Tolg, and Alvin Witt.

 A $500 donation was approved to the Park Board for Garden maintenance.
 Martha wrote: “A hope was again expressed that a more adequate building could be obtained for this lovely setting housing an office, Museum and Herbarium of specimens.
 We need places to teach the love of Nature, for he who loves the land will keep the nation strong.”
 These were same sentiments she had expressed in her 1967 annual Secretary’s report.

-Martha Crone wrote in the Summer issue of The Fringed Gentian™ (Vol. 16 No. 3 July 1968) about the status of new Fern Hill which had its beginnings in 1968:
+Martha Crone wrote in the Summer issue of The Fringed Gentian™ (Vol. 16 No. 3 July 1968) about the status of new Fern Glen which had its beginnings in 1955:

 Martha had begun the development of the hill during her last two years as curator and Ken Avery had been doing all the work since then.
-Sadly, over the succeeding years, young trees would spring up, and grow into mature trees when they were allowed to grow.
-Other shrubs would make their way in, until 2014 when some of the density of the over-story began to be removed by taking down a number of Green Ash.
+Over the succeeding years, young trees would spring up, and grow into mature trees when they were allowed to grow.
+Other shrubs would make their way in, until 2014 when some of the density of the over-story began to be removed by taking down a number of Green Ash and some understory shrubs.
 Full story of the Fern Glen here.

 On June 24 The Minneapolis Tribune published an article about the Garden and in particular about Eloise Butler.
 Unfortunately, the article perpetuated the story that she was found dead in the Garden in 1933.
-The correct story of how and where she died in our article about her life (link at bottom of page).
+The correct story of how and where she died is in our article about her life (link at bottom of page).
 The article was written by Clifford Simak, who was well known as a Science Fiction author.
 The Tribune article in PDF Form.

 Martha Crone wrote in the Fall issue of The Fringed Gentian™ (Vol. 16 No. 4 October 1968) “The sun filtering through the autumnal foliage, gives it the appearance of candle-light.
 The bright autumn colors fade and the woods are soon cold.
 Happy memories of summer are past.
 Leaves that shortly budded now are dropping making a carpet for our feet.
 This is the season of ripe fulfillment.”

 On Sept.
 5th the first meeting of a project committee for the building of a new Garden shelter met at President Faragher’s house at 3401 East Calhoun Blvd.
-Present were Mrs. Faragher, President, Mr .
-Alvin Witt, Vice President, Martha Crone, Secretary /Treasurer, Mr, Kenneth Avery, Gardener of the Garden, Mr. Harry Thorn and W. H. Tusler.
+Present were Mrs. Faragher, President, Mr. Alvin Witt, Vice President, Martha Crone, Secretary /Treasurer, Mr, Kenneth Avery, Gardener of the Garden, Mr. Harry Thorn and W. H. Tusler.
 Tusler, Thorn and later Robert Dassett were joining the Friends Board of Directors.

 The details of the plans discussed are contained in this document [PDF].
-Mr. Lou Crutcher of the Park Board attended the latter part of the meeting and was to take the plan to Superintendent of Parks, Mr. Robert Ruhe.
+Mr. Lou Crutcher of the Board of Park Commissioners attended the latter part of the meeting and was to take the plan to Superintendent of Parks, Mr. Robert Ruhe.
 For subsequent details see the 1969 history.

 21 new members were added to the Friends membership this past year.